silenio/ssq/README.md

-Orion Release Notes for R4.0
+on Release Notes for R4.0
 ============================

 Orion 4.0 is to be released at the end of October, 2013 in concert with the EclipseCon Europe.
 These notes are to record any anomolies which a user might encounter that could impact behaviour but have a workaround or expected outcome.